2013 Davis Cup Americas Zone Group III

 The Americas Zone is one of the three zones of regional Davis Cup competition in 2013.

 In the Americas Zone in 2013 there are three different groups in which teams compete against each other to advance to the next group.

-Participating nations

 Format

-The teams will be split into two groups, playing a round-robin, with the winner of each group playing the runner-up of the other group for promotion to Division II in 2014.
+The teams were split into two groups, playing a round-robin, with the winner of each group playing the runner-up of the other group for promotion to Division II in 2014.

-It will played on the week commencing 17 June 2012 at La Paz, Bolivia and it will be played on outdoor clay court.
+It was played in the week commencing 17 June 2012 at La Paz, Bolivia and was played on an outdoor clay court.